Cheap Motorbike Insurance

 You won't build up a no-claims bonus.
 This will mean you won't be eligible for no-claims discounts in future years.

-When not insured, you must get Sorn.
-Rules came into force in 2011 saying all vehicles must either be insured - even if no one rides them - or you must get a a Sorn (Statutory Off Road Notification).
+When not insured, you must 'Sorn' your bike.
+Rules came into force in 2011 saying all vehicles must either be insured – even if no one rides them – or you must get a Sorn (Statutory Off Road Notification) to say that your bike is off road, parked on private land and won't be used.
 See Gov.uk for how to do this.

 The top short-term solution